Broccoli Salad Recipe

 Step 4: Make the Dressing

-In a separate small bowl, whisk together the mayo, sugar, and vinegar until the sugar is mostly dissolved and the dressing is smooth.
-It will look thin at first — that is fine.
+In a different small bowl, combine the mayonnaise, sugar, and vinegar, and whisk until the sugar is mostly dissolved and the dressing is smooth.
+It will look thin at the beginning.
+This is normal.
+It will thicken the longer it sits on the salad.

 Step 5: Dress and Rest